Email Tracking Challenges: Understanding Malformed Links

 Email Tracking FAQs

-4. Answer: SendGrid tracks email opens using a pixel image embedded in the email's HTML content.
-When the email is opened, the image is loaded, sending a request to the server that logs the open event.
+- SendGrid uses a pixel image placed in the HTML text of emails to measure email openings.
+The graphic loads when the email is opened, triggering a request to the server to record the open event.